8 Relaxing Vacation Destinations in the U.S.

 *Data is for travelers who stay in Gatlinburg, the “gateway” to the Great Smoky Mountains.

 For a quiet getaway with beaches, sun, trails and more, head to La Jolla (pronounced “La HOY-a”) to experience San Diego’s stunning summer weather and abundance of activities for nature lovers and city dwellers alike.
 With 24 beaches and coastal access points — some offering cave views, tidepools and cliffside glimpses — you can happily spend your days tanning, surfing, kayaking and picnicking on the sands of your choosing.
-For a refreshing hike with sweeping ocean views, visit Torrey Pines State Reserve, and if you’re in the mood to explore the rest of San Diego, you’re only a 20-minute drive from Balboa Park and the San Diego Zoo.
+For a refreshing hike with sweeping ocean views, visit Torrey Pines State Reserve, and if you’re in the mood to explore the rest of San Diego, Balboa Park and the San Diego Zoo are only a 20-minute drive away.

 How much does a trip to La Jolla cost?